Skoda Octavia hatchback review

-Even the entry-level SE First Edition comes with a 10.25-inch Virtual Cockpit screen and large central touchscreen with wireless Apple CarPlay, Android Auto and MirrorLink.
-SE L first edition is seriously well equipped, gaining adaptive cruise control, keyless entry and 'Microsuede' upholstery.
+Even the entry-level SE comes with a 10-inch infotainment screen with wireless Apple CarPlay, Android and MirrorLink.
+SE L is seriously well equipped, gaining adaptive cruise control, heated front seats, keyless entry and 'Microsuede' upholstery.

 The turbocharged engines on offer are efficient, with power spanning from 109bhp to 148bhp.
 Petrol engines include a 1.0-litre TSI and 1.5-litre TSI, while high-mileage drivers are catered for with a 2.0-litre TDI diesel engine in two power outputs.
 Power is sent to the front wheels, and either a six-speed manual or seven-speed automatic gearbox is available.
-Even the petrol engines can manage around 50mpg, while the 113bhp diesel can return an impressive 65.7mpg - a figure that appeared realistic when we tested it.
+Even the petrol engines can manage around 50mpg, while the 113bhp diesel can return an impressive 68.9mpg in its most efficient guise - a figure that appeared realistic when we tested it.
 A plug-in hybrid Octavia iV version with an electric range of up to 43 miles is an appealing alternative, particularly for company-car drivers.

-Skoda owners tend to be a content bunch, consistently giving the Octavia and the brand scores to put them near the top of the pack in our Driver Power survey.
-Safety should be reassuring for families because even as we await a verdict from Euro NCAP, the closely related Golf has already been awarded a top five-star score.
+Skoda owners tend to be a content bunch, consistently giving the Octavia and the brand competitive scores in our Driver Power survey.
+Safety should be reassuring for families, because the Octavia has been awarded a five-star score from Euro NCAP, matching the closely related Volkswagen Golf.

 In similar fashion to the 'marginal gains' approach employed by the cycling teams Skoda tends to sponsor, the Octavia has improved in numerous small ways.
 These small tweaks, along with a design that arguably makes this the best-looking Octavia yet, add up to a very strong package.